 - Meet all other qualifications prescribed by rules issued by the Mayor.

-The process to become a notary in District of Columbia:
+What is the process to become a District of Columbia notary?

 In order to become a District of Columbia notary and receive a District of Columbia notary public commission, a notary applicant must: